 Rice (2017) estimated that 24 of 37 North Carolina coastal communities have been modified by armor.
 In these communities, the proportion of armored sandy beach habitat was as high as 18%.
-Four communities exceed 10% of the shoreline armored: Kitty Hawk (18%), Bald Head Island (13%)1, Kure Beach (11%), and Ocean Isle Beach (10%).
+Four communities exceed 10% of the shoreline armored: Kitty Hawk (18%), Bald Head Island $(13\%)^1$, Kure Beach (11%), and Ocean Isle Beach (10%).

 Groins often result in accelerated beach erosion downdrift of the structures (Komar 1983; National Research Council 1987) and corresponding degradation of suitable sea turtle nesting habitat (NMFS and Service 1991; 1992).
 Initially, the greatest changes are observed close to the structures, but effects may eventually extend significant distances along the coast (Komar 1983).
 Groins operate by blocking the natural longshore transport of littoral drift (Kaufman and Pilkey 1979; Komar 1983).
 Conventional rubble mound groins control erosion by trapping sand and dissipating some wave energy.
-In general, except for terminal groins at the downdrift limit of a littoral cell, groins are not considered favorable erosion control alternatives because they usually impart stability to the updrift beach and transfer erosion to the downdrift side of the structure.
+In general, except for terminal groins at the downdrift limit of a littoral cell, groins are not considered favorable erosion to the downdrift side of the structure.
 In addition, groins deflect longshore currents offshore, and excess sand builds up on the updrift side of the structure which may be carried offshore by those currents.
 This aggravates downdrift erosion and erosion escarpments are common on the downdrift side of groins (Humiston and Moore 2001).